ginazampino/petz-flip-tool/README.md

 ## What does it do?
 After placing add ballz (manually or using Pet Workshop) to a .pet or .breed file, simply copy and paste your LNZ code into this tool to quickly flip the ballz position, without having to do so manually or using Excel.

-After flipping, use LNZ or Pet Workshop to connect the linez.
+After flipping, use LNZ Pro or Pet Workshop to connect the linez.

 ## Sample input: